whatmakeart/whatmakeart.github.io/content/3d-modeling/sketchup/sketchup-how-to-export-file.md

 ---
 date: 2022-10-10T8:30:00-04:00
 description: In this tutorial, I will show you how to export your SketchUp models for rendering in other applications.
-You can export your SketchUp models to Blender, a free and open source 3D modeling program, and to Maya, a professional 3D animation software.
+You can export your SketchUp models to Blender.
 featured_image: /posts/images/sketchup-how-to-export.jpg
 tags:
   - SketchUp